-Increasing regulatory focus on privacy and security issues and expanding laws could impact our business and expose us to increased liability.
+Increasing regulatory focus on privacy and data security issues and expanding laws could impact our business and expose us to increased liability.

 Our business is subject to emerging privacy laws being passed at the state level that create unique compliance challenges.
 Our services involve the collection and storage of confidential and personally identifiable information of consumers and the transmission of certain personal information to their chosen health insurance carriers and to the government.
 For example, we collect names, addresses, credit card and social security numbers and health information such as information regarding consumers' prescription drugs and providers.
 We also hold a significant amount of personal information relating to our current and former employees.
 As a result, we are subject to various state and federal laws and contractual requirements regarding the access, use and disclosure of personal information.
-Compliance with state and federal privacy-related laws, particularly new state legislation such as the California Consumer Privacy Act, and increasingly robust industry standard security frameworks will result in cost increases due to an increased need for privacy compliance, oversight and monitoring, and the development of new processes to effectuate and demonstrate compliance.
+Compliance with state and federal privacy-related laws, particularly new state legislation such as the

+California Consumer Privacy Act and recent amendments thereto, and increasingly robust industry standard security frameworks will result in cost increases due to an increased need for privacy compliance, oversight and monitoring, and the development of new processes to effectuate and demonstrate compliance.
 The effects of potential non-compliance by us or third-party service providers, and enforcement actions, may result in increased costs to our business and reputational harm.
-The privacy legislation landscape is rapidly evolving on a state-by-state basis that creates challenges for businesses to comply with the new legal obligations in a systematic fashion.
-For example, Virginia, Colorado and California have new privacy legislation that came or will come into effect in 2023; however, these laws have differing consumer rights and business obligations, differing obligations on data controllers and differing enforcement mechanisms.
+The privacy and cybersecurity legislative landscape is rapidly evolving on the state and federal level.
+Such changes create challenges for businesses to comply with the new legal obligations in a systematic fashion.
 These new legal operations may change the way we conduct our business and may harm our results of operations and financial condition.